Philipp Lahm: Style of play and reception

-Although Lahm is right-footed, and normally played as a right-back, he was able to play on both sides of the pitch, either as a full-back/wing-back or wide midfielder, due to his tactical intelligence, crossing ability, and versatility.
+Although Lahm is right-footed, he was able to play on both sides of the pitch due to his tactical intelligence, crossing ability, and versatility.
+He played as a left-back for much of his early career before switching to right-back later on.
 He often cut from the flank to the inside of the pitch to either shoot and/or pass.
 In particular, he was renowned for his pace, technique, stamina, and precise tackling abilities, as well as his small stature, which earned him the nickname the "Magic Dwarf"; despite his size and playing role, he was described in 2010 by Matthew Scianitti of CBC Sports as having "deceptive strength and impressive shooting skills," which allowed him to assist his teams both offensively and defensively.

 During his time under manager Pep Guardiola, Lahm also occasionally played as a central or defensive midfielder, in a pivot role in a 3–4–3 formation, which has been likened to that of a metodista ("centre-half," in Italian football jargon), due to his ability to dictate play in midfield and act as a playmaker by starting attacks in addition to assisting his team defensively by winning back possession.
 Owing to his positioning, tactical sense, and tackling ability despite his small stature, as well as his wide range of skills, such as ability to read the game, leadership qualities, consistency, and ability on the ball, he is widely regarded by pundits as one of the best full-backs of all time.
 Guardiola once described Lahm as "perhaps the most intelligent player" he had ever coached.

 During their time together at Bayern Munich, Lahm also formed an efficient partnership with winger Arjen Robben along the right flank.
-Robben's improved defensive work–rate at the club allowed him to track back and cover for Lahm's overlapping runs.
+Robben's improved defensive work-rate at the club allowed him to track back and cover for Lahm's overlapping runs.